Who went to high school?

 Only the richest and smartest Roman boys went on from elementary school to high school.
-Girls generally couldn’t go to high school, but sometimes they could be homeschooled.
+Most girls couldn’t go to high school, but some girls were homeschooled.

 In the high school, you learned more different kinds of subjects than in the elementary school.
 Many boys learned to speak and read Greek in high school, practicing by memorizing hundreds of lines of Homer.
 The most important subject was rhetoric (REH-torr-ick), or speech-making.
 Boys also studied philosophy.